abhiroopghosh71/solid-rocket-design-optimization/README.md

 # Solid rocket motor design using multi-objective optimization
-Multi-objective optimization of a solid rocket motor to fit a pre-specified thrust profile and minimize insulation.
+Multi-objective optimization of a solid rocket motor [1] to fit a pre-specified thrust profile and minimize insulation.
+This package uses Pymoo [3] for running NSGA-II [2].

 <h2>Note to macOS and Windows users</h4>
 The code currently may not work properly on MAC-OS.
 One known issue is when you run ```make``` it might say: